 The table in the lower part of the window lists all preference settings currently stored for that domain and corresponding scope in the preference database.
 The column Property Key displays the name of each setting, Value its current value, and Type the data type for that value.
 A check mark in the column Managed indicates that the respective setting is currently under control of the Managed Client feature of macOS, so it may be automatically overwritten even if you temporarily change its value.
-In case the icon of a magnifying glass is being displayed in the column Manifest, a detailed description of that preference setting is available, because the vendor of the selected application has provided a preference manifest file.

 The scope of the preference settings with regard to the aspects application, user, and computer are shown in a small text line above the table.

 If you have permission to do so, you can change any aspect of a preference setting.
 Just click on key, type or value to edit the contents of those fields.
 Nested entries like dictionaries or arrays can be opened by clicking on the disclosure triangles displayed in front of the respective lines.